 I found cashew butter in the peanut butter aisle the other day, which prompted this recipe.
 I think I can now safely say that any kind of nut butter will work with these cookies.
 I’m slowly working my way through all of them…it can be homemade or store bought, doesn’t seem to matter.
 Nut butter can take the place of both flour and butter in these simple cookie recipes, and the result is pure delicious.

-The batter is a dream to whip up — there’s nothing to sift, nothing to soften, nothing to cause any trouble whatsoever.
-Just whisk or beat the egg, sugar, cashew butter, and chocolate chips together.
-No need to chill.
-Just scoop the dough onto the baking sheet and bake.
+The batter is a dream to whip up ~ nothing to sift, nothing to soften, nothing to fuss over.
+Whisk the egg and sugar, stir in the cashew butter until smooth, then fold in the chocolate chips.
+No chill time ~ scoop onto the baking sheet and bake.

 About 12 minutes in the oven and you’ve got cookies.
 GOOD cookies 😉

-If you like soft, chewy cookies I think you’ll love these flourless cashew butter chocolate chip cookies, I’m completely smitten.
-The cashew flavor isn’t dominant, so to me they taste like a regular chocolate chip cookie.
-Because the cashew butter takes the pace of dairy butter and flour, these cookies are almost like little energy bars.
-They freeze well, and you can actually eat them straight from the freezer!
+If you like your cookies soft and chewy, you’ll love these flourless cashew butter chocolate chip cookies ~ I’m smitten.
+The cashew flavor stays in the background, so they taste like a classic CCC.
+Cashew butter stands in for both butter and flour, so they’re satisfyingly rich, almost like little energy bites.
+They freeze beautifully, and yes ~ you can eat them straight from the freezer.

 Reader Rave ~